toschilt/ts_plant_probe/README.md

 source ./devel/setup.sh
 ```

+We also need to change some ZED camera parameters.
+To do that, copy the files into this repository */params* folder to the *zed-ros-wrapper/zed_wrapper/params* folder.

 ## Running

 This package is still in development thus some configurations are still done manually in the source files.
 The needed modifications are shown below.